Adrishtam: Production

 Adrishtam was written and directed by S. D. S. Yogi, and produced under Mayura Films.
 Parts of the song "Ayya Siru Penn", composed by the Sarma Brothers, written by Yogi and sung by Suryakumari, were filmed at the now non-existent Moore Market in Madras.

 Release and reception

 Adrishtam was released in 1939.
+The film's poster was publicised upside down in a magazine.
+Although readers wrote to the editor questioning the apparent error, the editor later in the next isse that it was an intentional choice to attract more attention.
 According to historian Randor Guy, the Censor Board edited out many scenes such as those where Chellam's lawyer character asks a woman in court "highly embarrassing and intimate" questions, thereby "damaging the film" in the process.
 Despite this, the film was well received by audiences, and Suryakumari became a household name in Tamil through this film along with Vipra Narayana and Ambikapathy (both 1937).